 And a transcript of the text can be found here:

-A Copy of the Kent Archaeology web material cross referenced to the graves mentioned and their location is provided with the following link:
+A copy of the Kent Archaeology web material cross referenced to the graves mentioned and their location is shown on a spreadsheet which can be found using the following link:

 As well as showing the inscription, the spreadsheet also contains general notes made by the mapper plus, where relevant, cross references to: